beginning of content

 Key facts

-- Too much stress can be overwhelming and could even lead to health problems both for you and your baby.
+• Too much stress can be overwhelming and could even lead to health problems for both for you and your baby.

-- If you are struggling with significant stress during pregnancy, discuss it with your doctor.
+• If you are struggling with significant stress during pregnancy, talk about this with your doctor or midwife.

 What can cause stress in pregnancy?

-If more than one of the above are happening to you at the same time, you could experience even more stress.
+If more than one of these events happen to you at the same time, you could experience even more stress.

 How can stress affect my baby and me?

-Chronic (ongoing) stress can affect your health or wellbeing, and can include experiencing headaches, problems sleeping, fast breathing and a racing pulse.
+Chronic (ongoing) stress can affect your health or wellbeing, and can cause headaches and problems sleeping.

 Some people might also experience:

 Chronic stress could also cause problems for your baby.
-These can include effects on your unborn baby’s growth and the length of your pregnancy (gestation).
-They can also increase the risk of problems in your baby’s future physical and mental development, as well as behavioural issues in childhood.
+If stress is not managed well, there may be effects on your unborn baby’s growth and the length of your pregnancy (gestation).
+The risk of problems in your baby’s future physical and mental development may also increase, as well as behavioural issues in childhood.

 How can I reduce stress during pregnancy?

-During pregnancy, It’s important to look after your mental wellbeing as much as your physical health.
-When you are feeling well, content and happy, you are better able to manage stress.
-When your stress is managed, it is not likely to have any serious effects on you or your baby.
+During pregnancy, it’s important to look after your mental wellbeing as much as your physical health.
+When you feel well, content and relaxed, you are better at managing stress.

 To reduce stress, you could try the following: